Originally posted 13 December 2014 with the title “Why are the Young People acting like Victorians”. Most recent comments from author at end of post.

 Last week I interviewed Andreas.
 I love to dance with him because he’s one of the few people who operates in a tango context with something approaching expressive freedom.
 It was he who used the term ‘Victorian’.

 I’ve been dancing about 8 years.
 Here in Berlin there used to be much more creativity in the dancing.
 Now there is a new tendency to limit the range of moving the body in spite of all the skills we learned from 100 years of contemporary dance or Modern dance, (M. Graham, M. Cunnigham, P.Bausch….) and Tango Nuevo to open the body, to liberate the move, to explore movement in any direction, to learn from other disciplines.
 And what’s strange is that it’s mostly the young people!
 The dance in the classical scene remembers me sometimes of a new kind of Neo-Victorians.
-The new ideal is not to open their legs too much, to make small, elegant, controlled movements.
+The new ideal is to not open their legs too much, to make small, elegant, controlled movements.
 They don’t want their bodies to move too much, too big, too expressive; one of the consequences is for them not to dance to Piazzolla or all the Tango Nuevo Maestros or Neotango-Music.
 Dino Saluzzi?
 Give him a concert hall, but don’t dance to his music.
 Don’t be too wild.
 Be civilised, be elegant.
 How can someone who is young not allow their body to be free?
 How is this possible after the sexual revolution?
 And this is Berlin!

 This movement goes by different names in different places.
 In NZ it is called “milonguero style”, in AU it is called “salon style”, and in Berlin it is called “social tango” or “marathon style” (after the inexpensive weekends where European dancers gather for 2.5 days of non-stop dancing).